nikhilkorivi7/Employee-Task-Monitoring/README.md

-Hi,I am Nikhil
-this is my academical project
+- 👋 Hi, I’m @nikhilkorivi7
+- This is an Academical project="Employee Task Monitoring Using Andriod Application".
-Source code is available in Documentation.
+- The project details and Source code is available in the Documentation.
+- 📫 How to reach me : Phone NO:9989119986 Email-id:korivinikhil1@gmail.com